metamorph-inc/openmeta-mms/docs/introduction/introduction.rst

 The :ref:`walkthroughs` chapter showcases a couple of example models that demonstrate the power of the OpenMETA tools.

-The :ref:`domains` chapter enumerates all the major domains that have been integrated with OpenMETA; covers how to configure these domain-specific external tools to work with OpenMETA; and explains the domain-specific model elements, attributes, and principles for each domain.
+The :ref:`domains` chapter enumerates all the major domains that have been integrated with OpenMETA, covers how to configure these domain-specific external tools to work with OpenMETA, and explains the domain-specific model elements, attributes, and principles for each domain.
+Then the :ref:`testbenches` chapter describes how to run testbenches that generate and execute models in tools from the various domains.

 The :ref:`resultsbrowser` and :ref:`visualizer` chapters describe the tools provided with OpenMETA to manage and visualize the generated Test Bench and Parametric Exploration Tool results.

-Finally, the :ref:`reference` and :ref:`connectors` appendices are used for reference and understanding of some of the more complex concepts within OpenMETA.
+The :ref:`reference` and :ref:`connectors` appendices are used for reference and understanding of some of the more complex concepts within OpenMETA.

+Finally, the :ref:`olddocs` chapter links to the old version of the documentation.